Saint Paul Real Estate For Sale

 Those districts are:

-- Sunray-Battle Creek-Highwood, which is located on the southeast side of the city, overlooking the Mississippi River and the downtown area.
+- Sunray-Battle Creek-Highwood, located on the southeast side of the city, overlooking the Mississippi River and the downtown area.

-- Greater East Side, which is considered the city’s largest and most populous districts
+- Greater East Side, considered the city’s largest and most populous districts

 - West Side, which is actually located in the eastern half of the city, just across the Mississippi River and south of the Downtown area.

-- Dayton’s Bluff, which is located on the east side of the Mississippi in the southeast part of the city
+- Dayton’s Bluff, located on the east side of the Mississippi in the southeast part of the city

-- Payne-Phalen, which includes the neighborhoods of Railroad Island, Phalen Park, Wheelock Park, and others.
+- Payne-Phalen includes the neighborhoods of Railroad Island, Phalen Park, Wheelock Park, and others.

-- North End, which is situated along the Rice Street corridor
+- North End is situated along the Rice Street corridor

-- Thomas Dale, which is bordered by University Avenue to the south, Van Buren Avenue to the north, Dale Street to the west and Western Avenue to the east.
+- Thomas Dale is bordered by University Avenue to the south, Van Buren Avenue to the north, Dale Street to the west and Western Avenue to the east.

-- Summit-University, which is well known for its diversity and is home to the Cathedral Hill neighborhood among others.
+- Summit-University is well known for its diversity and is home to the Cathedral Hill neighborhood among others.

-- West End, which is well-known for its tight-knit community members who are committed to preserving the are
+- West End is well-known for its tight-knit community members who are committed to preserving the area

-- Como Park, which is located around Lake Como
+- Como Park is located around Lake Como

 - Hamline-Midway, which includes such attractions as Hamline University, Midway Center, and an Amtrak station.

-- Saint Anthony Park, which is located next to the University of Minnesota St. Paul campus.
+- Saint Anthony Park is located next to the University of Minnesota St. Paul campus.

 - Union Park, which is well-known for its beautiful 20th century housing and many commercial strips.

-- Macalester-Groveland, which is located around two post-secondary instititions: Macalester College and the University of Saint Thomas.
+- Macalester-Groveland is located around two post-secondary instititions: Macalester College and the University of Saint Thomas.

-- Downtown, which is home to the Xcel Energy Center among other major attractions.
+- Downtown is home to the Xcel Energy Center among other major attractions.

 Education in St. Paul

-It’s no wonder that the greater Minneapolis-St. Paul area boasts one of the highest literacy rates in the country!
-There are education institutions everywhere you look in this city!
+Education is a high priority in the greater Minneapolis-St. Paul area and boasts one of the highest literacy rates in the country.

 For primary and secondary school, St. Paul residents attend schools within the St. Paul Public Schools system

 This district includes 52 elementary schools, 12 middle schools, 7 high schools and 10 alternative schools.
-There’s also one special education school in the district.
+There is also a school devoted to special education.

 There are also 21 charter schools located within the city as well as 38 private schools.